Learn R: Best Courses, Books, and Resources for Learning R

 Syntax and Variables

-There’s no escaping learning the syntax for R—the rules that govern the language—even though it is notoriously complex to learn.
+There’s no escaping learning the syntax for R, the rules that govern the language.
+It is notoriously complex to learn R’s basic syntax.
 The good news, however, is that once you’ve learned the syntax for R, you will not have to learn it again!